Death due to heart diseases is the biggest killer in the world.

 Heart infections are caused by certain bacteria that result in the inflammation of the heart.
 Some of these conditions are endocarditis and myocarditis.

 Deep Vein Thrombosis (DVT) is caused due to blood clots in the veins, usually in the legs.
 If this clot happens in the lungs, it is called pulmonary embolism.
 This condition can be life-threatening if proper treatment is not given soon.
 It is caused due to genetics, sedentary lifestyle, long-term bed rest among others.

 There are many other cardiovascular diseases, however, the above are the most common conditions.

-Symptoms and their intensity may vary from person to person and depends on the conditions.
+Symptoms Of Heart ( Cardiovascular) disease and their intensity may vary from person to person and depends on the conditions.
 A few people do not even notice any symptoms initially.